Domestic violence in the United Kingdom: Family court

-Marginalized groups
+Marginalised groups

 Immigrants are especially vulnerable to domestic violence.
 Since 2012 under the hostile environment policy immigrants who are victims of domestic abuse are increasingly deported.
 The Guardian wrote, "The refusal rate for applications under the domestic violence rule rose from 12% in 2012 to 30% in 2016, the last year for which full-year data was available.
 The figures show that 1,325 people were refused out of a total of 5,820 applications made between 2012 and 2016."
 Abuse victims may be deported based on what the abuser states without their case being heard.

 In Scotland there is an initiative to reduce domestic violence called the Equally Safe Strategy.
 This involves early intervention in domestic abuse cases affecting women, girls and children.
 The Caledonian Programme dealing with men convicted of crimes involving domestic abuse will be expanded to help reduce re-offending and the Rape Crisis Sexual Violence Prevention Programme will also be introduced in more schools.
 A rape and sexual abuse support service in England and Wales is also receiving a boost.

 Most refuges do not have disabled access though disabled women are more likely to experience domestic abuse than able bodied women.
 One in ten refuge places is accessible to domestic violence victims with physical disabilities.
 Out of 131 councils 20 had no accessible places at all.
 16.8% of women with chronic sickness or disability suffer domestic abuse compared to 6.3% of able bodied women.
 Domestic abuse can involve physical, sexual or emotional abuse, as well as not providing care from people with long lasting sickness or disability.
 Data collected from 144 out of 210 UK councils contacted shows that Council funding for women's refuges overall fell by 6% over the five years to 2018.
 The largest reduction in spending on domestic violence refuges was from Southampton City Council, which cut spending by 65% since 2013/4.

 Women charities in the UK have complained of domestic violence victims being subjected to racism, by being refused places for refuge on the basis of the language they speak.
 Victims were said to be refused for not speaking English.
 The charities reported that out of the 20 victims, 5 were rejected by refuges for not speaking the English language.